Motorcycle Accident Lawyer

 While financial losses can be measured, there is no formula for calculating the compensation that should be paid for pain and suffering.
 Pain affects every person differently.
 Some motorcycle accident victims cope with emotional distress more readily than others.

-A motorcycle accident lawyer in Brookhaven, GA can rely on their knowledge and experience to place a value on pain and suffering.
+A motorcycle accident lawyer can rely on their knowledge and experience to place a value on pain and suffering.
 They keep track of the verdicts that local juries award in motorcycle accident cases.
 They compare a client’s pain to the pain described by other victims in injury trials.
 That knowledge creates a baseline that lawyers use to measure the compensation a motorcycle accident should receive for pain, suffering, and emotional distress.